-60. Tekilov, Artur Mauletovich, was born on 9 March 1990 in the village of Sernovodsk of the Sunzha district of Chechnya.
+60. Tekilov, Artur Mauletovich, was born on 9 March 1990.
 Legally a resident of the city of Grozny, he completed secondary education and is single.
 At the time of his arrest, he was officially unemployed.
 He was sentenced to 11 years of imprisonment in a strict-regime penal colony under Part One of Art.
 30 in conjunction with point "a" of Part Two of Art.
 205 ('Preparation of a terrorist act to be committed by an organized group'), Part Three of Art.
 222 ('Storage of arms by an organized group'), Part Three of Art.
 223 ('Manufacturing of arms by an organized group'), Part One of Art.
 222 ('Storage of arms') of the Russian Criminal Code.
 Mr. Tekilov has been held in custody since 8 December 2013.